Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 # Lightstreamer vs. Kafka Benchmarking Tool

 Welcome to the Lightstreamer Kafka Connector Benchmarking Tool!
-This project provides a suite of programs designed to benchmark the performance of Lightstreamer Kafka Connector in handling high-volume data streams across thousands of clients.
+This project provides a suite of programs designed to benchmark the performance of Lightstreamer Kafka Connector in handling high-volume data streams across thousands or more clients.

 Lightstreamer kernel, that is the core of Lightstreamer Kafka Connector, optimizes data delivery to clients through its real-time streaming engine, which efficiently manages and prioritizes data updates.
 By employing techniques like publish-subscribe, delta delivery, conflation, and smart throttling, Lightstreamer minimizes bandwidth usage while ensuring timely delivery of relevant updates to connected clients.
 This approach allows Lightstreamer to scale seamlessly to support large numbers of concurrently connected clients, making it ideal for high-throughput real-time applications.